Tax Breaks for U.S. Citizens Overseas

 Claiming the Credit For Receiving Foreign Tax Payments as Subsidies

 If a foreign country returns your foreign tax payments to you as a subsidy, you can't claim a foreign tax credit based on these payments.
-This rule apples to subsidies provided by any means that are determined (directly or indirectly) by reference to the amount of tax, or to the base used to figure the tax.
+This rule applies to subsidies provided by any means that are determined (directly or indirectly) by reference to the amount of tax, or to the base used to figure the tax.
 Subsidies are provided in the following ways:

-If the subsidy is given to a person related to you, or individuals who participated in a transaction or a related transaction with you, you cannot claim a foreign tax credit.
+If the subsidy is given to a person related to you or individuals who participated in a transaction or a related transaction with you, you cannot claim a foreign tax credit.

 How to Claim An Itemized Deduction on Your U.S. Income Tax Return

 In order to claim an itemized deduction, simply prepare and file with eFile.com and we will generate and complete Schedule A for you.
 There are various items that can only be claimed as a deduction.
 On income you exclude under the foreign housing exclusion or the foreign earned income exclusion, you may not take a deduction nor a credit for taxes accrued or paid on the income.
 In this situation, there's no double taxation since the income is not subject to U.S. tax.

 Can Children Be Claimed as Dependents if They're Not Born in the U.S.?